 She visited the Kyangwali Refugee Settlement Camp in the most rural region of western Uganda near the border of the Democratic Republic of the Congo.
 This trip brought light to the devastating conditions refugees were facing.
-Lack of education, underdevelopment, rampant malaria and other diseases were leaving the refugees in a state of hopelessness.
+Lack of education, underdevelopment, rampant malaria, and other diseases were leaving the refugees in a state of hopelessness.

 Think Humanity grew from a small organization supplying mosquito nets to one that also provides healthcare, water wells, education and socio-economic development projects.

 At Think Humanity, instead of having an expatriate staff who may not fully understand the local context and way of operating, we engage our local African leaders.
-We believe in empowering them to make the changes necessary in their communities. (see photos by click "people" above.)
+We believe in empowering them to make the changes necessary in their communities.

-2880 Spring Mountain Dr., Loveland, Colorado 80537
+Loveland, Colorado 80537

-Think Humanity Head Office
+Think Humanity Coordination Office

 0702780087 or 0772017062